phorward/pynetree/README.md

 language that shall be parsed as parameter.
 This grammar can be expressed in two different ways:

-1. As dict specifying the non-terminals als keys and their left-hand sides as the values (where the left-hand sides can be provided as list of strings)
+1. As dict specifying the non-terminals as keys and their left-hand sides as the values (where the left-hand sides can be provided as list of strings).
+This requires much more configuration on the parsers token and emitting behavior, but is the Python-specifc way.

-	Example:

-		p = Parser({"factor": "TOK",      # factor has one rule with a
-										  # named terminal TOK, which has to
-										  # be defined later.
-					"expr$":              # expr has two rules, and is the goal ["expr + factor",
-						"expr - factor"]}

-	Every left-hand side is split to its particular tokens, e.g. "expr", "+" and "term".
-If one token references another non-terminal or a defined token, this will be assumed, else the token is directly expected, like the "+" in this case.

-	To handle tokens, whitespace, the AST traversal rules and more, calling subsequent functions of the Parser-class is required after a grammar has been specified in this way.

-	For example, this must be done for the token INT, which should be the string "num":

-		p.token("TOK", "num", static=True)

-	And if we want to see expr and TOK in the ast, we have to call

-		p.emit(["expr", "TOK"])

 2. The other, more flexible method for specifying a grammar is pynetree's own grammar definition language, which itself internally is implemented using